formly-js/angular-formly/README.md

 1. Install with Bower
  `$ bower install angular-formly`

-2. Include the files in your index.html
+2. Include the javascript file in your index.html, Formly comes in the following flavors:
+ - Vanilla: no fancy styling, just plain html
  `<script src="bower_components/angular-formly/dist/formly.min.js"></script>`
+ -Bootstrap: bootstrap compatible forms, form-groups, etc.
+ `<script src="bower_components/angular-formly/dist/formly.bootstrap.min.js"></script>`
+ - DIY: You can create your own templates with formlyTemplateProvider!
+Use any of the builds above and override all the templates or just the ones you need.

 3. Add 'formly' as a required module to your angular app, usually in `app.js`:
  `var app = angular.module('app', ['ng', 'ui.router', 'formly']);`